Bajaj Finance Ltd (NSE: BAJFINANCE) Q3 2026 Earnings Call dated Feb. 03, 2026

 Rajeev Jain

-No, I think so.
-You know all LRs is in general or any management strategies on a continent, okay.
+No, I think — so all LRSs in general or any management strategy is on a continuum, okay?
 It’s on a continuum.
-The, the design level, acceleration of AI is on a continuum.
-If you’re four, you know, take it to seven.
+The — at a design level, acceleration of AI is on a continuum.
+If you are four, you’re going to take it to seven, okay?
 That’s one part.
-The big thing which will define the company over the next three, five years is the customer centric strategy that we have principally outlined because that gives us 5 lakh to whatever 1112 lakh crore balance sheet outlook point number one gives us existing customers easy to do business with whether sell or cross sell gives us OPEX benefits and gives us credit cost benefit.
+The big thing which will define the company over the next three, five years is the customer-centric strategy that we have principally outlined because that gives us INR5 lakh to whatever, INR11 lakh crores, INR10 lakh crore balance sheet outlook.
+Point number one, gives us existing customers easy to do business with, whether sell or cross-sell, gives us OpEx benefits and gives us credit cost benefit.

 Chintan Joshi